Codeception/codeception.github.com/docs/reference/commands.markdown

 * `codecept bootstrap`

-### Install

-Tries to install Mink, PHPUnit, Symfony Components via PEAR.
-This command needs to successfully complete PEAR installation.
-This command may fail due to PEAR issues.
-We recommend to use phar executable or Composer, if you don't have time and enthusiasm to fight PEAR bugs.

-#### Usage

-* `codecept install`

 ### Generate Suite

 Generates a new empty suite.
 You may generate new suite for integration tests, for testing different part of appications, etc.